 A failed business venture in 1922 after he left the navy led to his personal bankruptcy, following this period while Buckminster fuller was jobless and living in poor housing conditions his 4 year old daughter Alexandra died believing the poor living conditions to be responsible for the death, Buckminster Fuller set his mind to solving such social problems as the need for good housing at affordable cost.

 Buckminster fuller Patents Geodesic Dome

 Buckminster Fuller became famous in the 1940s following the patenting of the Geodesic Dome.
 Even today they still look futuristic, in spite of having been around so long and the basic idea being used in everything from green houses to some modern camping tents.
 Geodesic domes were seized on as an idea for housing by some of the hippies of the sixties, who used in some instances, the flat sheet metal salvaged from the roofs of scrap cars to build geodesic dome homes in the desert.

 One of the amazing things about a geodesic dome is that the larger it is the stronger it gets.
 It’s the only form of structure which can cover huge areas of ground without internal pillars or supports.

 Today there are Geodesic Domes in use all over the world as greenhouses, storage facilities and homes.
 There are some wonderful examples of homes, but you have to accept that “normal” furniture is unlikely to fit in your dome so be prepared to start a whole new way of life.
 If you’re interested in domes there are many sites on the Internet full of information and even instructions for building a variety of domes starting with cardboard models.
-I was crazy enough to build a geodesic dome terrarium fro stained glass, not the easiest project and definitely a labor of love.
+I was crazy enough to build a Geodesic dome from stained glass, not the easiest project and definitely a labour of love.